Pros / Freedom Debt Relief has one of the best client dashboards for tracking the progress of your settlements.

 Cons / You don’t get a dedicated customer representative, which may be something to consider if you value a more personal process.

 Verdict / With the best customer service and a wide range of useful tools, Freedom Debt Relief is an excellent option for debt settlement programs.

-Editor's Note: Freedom Debt Relief no longer operates in Colorado.
+Editor's Note: Freedom Debt Relief now offers services in Ohio and Georgia

 Freedom Debt Relief is one of our top choices for debt settlement companies.
 It impressed us during our research with the quality of its resources and customer service, including the client dashboards it provides to its clients.
 It doesn’t offer personalized service, and its fees are toward the higher end of the debt settlement companies we reviewed.